amorychambers/ci-ms3-backend/README.md

 - User can view their account settings and easily switch from public to private or from private to public
 - See all genres owned by the user, with the option to edit the genre names
 - Option to delete a custom genre; additional option in the confirmation modal before deleting to easily switch over each book currently under that genre to the default 'Misc', so that the entries are preserved, or to simply delete the genre along with all associated books
-- User can delete their account and all associated data here, with a confirmation modal and custom coded checkbox to ensure account is not deleted by mistake
+- User can delete their account and all associated data here, with a confirmation modal and custom checkbox to ensure account is not deleted by mistake

 User Stories: 12, 14, 15, 16, 17, 18